onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-09-05-2025.md

 ### Team Wins 🎉

-- All core malleability changes are now complete and ready to be rolled out as part of the spork.
+* All core malleability changes are now complete and ready to be rolled out as part of the spork.
+* Flip to [add 128-bit fixed-point types to Cadence](https://github.com/onflow/flips/pull/342) was approved & implementation completed & merged
+* All protocol changes for scheduled callbacks are merged
+* Completed Cadence changes to make it easier for LLMs to build with Cadence
+* Completed metering optimization changes across Cadence & FVM

 ---